threathive/Aus-Banking-Trojan-Deobfuscation/README.md

 This program can deobfuscate the malware web injects that Gozi and Danabot would retrieve and inject into your browser session.

 Targeted Banks:
-  ANZ
+  ANZ,
-  Bank of Melbourne
+  Bank of Melbourne,
-  Bank of South Australia
+  Bank of South Australia,
-  Commonwealth Bank
+  Commonwealth Bank,
-  NAB
+  NAB,
-  St George's Bank
+  St George's Bank,
   Westpac

 No URLs that are hosting web injects are included in the source code.
 If you have a use for this program you should probably already know the URLs hosting the injects and you can add them in as explained in the Setup_and_Usage doc.